 2015 MX103 orbits the sun every 718 days (1.96 years), coming as close as 1.02 AU and reaching as far as 2.12 AU from the sun.
-Based on its brightness and the way it reflects light, 2015 MX103 is probably between 0.04 to 0.08 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus.
+Based on its brightness and the way it reflects light, 2015 MX103 is probably between 0.035 to 0.078 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to a school bus or smaller.

 2015 MX103's orbit is 0.01 AU from Earth's orbit at its closest point.
 This means that its orbit is relatively close to Earth's orbit.